 If you’re facing a DWI administrative suspension, the penalties depend on your prior offenses in Randolph County, MO or elsewhere in Missouri:

-- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Randolph County, MO after 30 days.
+- First-Time DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Randolph County, MO after 30 days.

-- Second-Time DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Randolph County, MO DWI/DUI was within the last 5 years.
+- Second DWI Offense: Leads to a 1-year revocation period in Randolph County, MO, or a 5-year license denial if the prior offense was within the past 5 years.

 With 40+ years of experience and 10,000+ cases successfully handled in Randolph County and across Missouri, the Combs Waterkotte DWI administrative hearing team is ready to fight for your rights.
 Reach out to a skilled DWI administrative hearing lawyer in Randolph County, MO today to discuss your case and protect your driving future.